Gathering Dreams

 But the first time I made this creamy vegan mushroom pasta, I almost had tears in my eyes.
 (Overdramatic, I know!).

-And let’s be honest: heavy cream and mushroom really go well together.
+And let’s be honest: heavy cream and mushrooms really go well together.

 Many creamy vegan mushroom pasta recipes out there use coconut milk, but I just find the coconut flavor mixed with mushrooms overpowering.